glowkeeper/IntroToBuilding3DGamesInUnity/docs/creatingTheGame.md

 _Figure 15: The GameManager with the Triggers Assigned_

 Now, if you press _play_ in the _Toolbar_, after you visit all four trigger zones with the ball, you should see "Game Complete!" in the _Console_.
-However, if you did not assign the triggers properly, your game _might__ have crashed; at the very least, it will have output lots of error messages to the _Console_.
+However, if you did not assign the triggers properly, your game _might_ have crashed; at the very least, it will have output lots of error messages to the _Console_.
 That's because the "GameManager" script does not check for null operators.
 There are a number of ways to fix that, but those are left as an exercise (you may wish to research C#'s [Null-Conditional Operator](https://learn.microsoft.com/en-us/archive/msdn-magazine/2014/october/csharp-the-new-and-improved-csharp-6-0#null-conditional-operator) and [Null reference types](https://learn.microsoft.com/en-us/dotnet/csharp/nullable-references)).

 Additionally, imagine you had thousands of trigger zones - in that instance, it would not be a good idea to individually reference each of them.
 Better would be to use lists and one of Unity's _GameObject.Find_ methods (such as [FindGameObjectsWithTag](https://docs.unity3d.com/ScriptReference/GameObject.FindGameObjectsWithTag.html)).
 However, again, that is left as an exercise.
 Besides, in the initial stages of coding a game or application, the belt and braces approach, such as that used above, is often a great starting point - the code can always be optimised later.

 Now, you should introduce a timer into "GameManager".
-For that, you can accumulate [Time.deltaTime](https://docs.unity3d.com/ScriptReference/Time-deltaTime.html), which is he interval in seconds from the last frame to the current one and the `Update`  method, which runs once per frame.
-Additionally, you want to make use of a boolean variable, which checks whether the game is complete.
+For that, you can use the `Update` method (which runs once per frame) to accumulate [Time.deltaTime](https://docs.unity3d.com/ScriptReference/Time-deltaTime.html), which is the interval in seconds from the last frame.
+Additionally, make use of a boolean variable to check whether the game is complete.
 Below are the updates to the script.

 ```csharp
 using System.Collections;